Below, you’ll find information on:

 All you need is a sufficient number of snapshots at equal time intervals during one period of the sound field that you want to animate.
 This is what this MATLAB script creates (change the file extension to ‘.m’; I haven’t figured out how to make WordPress allow downloading of non-standard files…).
 I used the sound field of a dipole as example.

 The ‘saveas’ command in newer versions of MATLAB is capable of creating animated gifs right away.
-I am not quite sure why but they seem to be a bit bumpy at times.
+I am not quite sure why but they seem to be a bit bumpy at times (as of 2014).
 You can also create the gifs manually from the snapshots, which tends to achieve a better result.
 I have included both variants.
 Open the script and change the variable ‘format’ according to what you want.
 If you choose ‘gif’ it will create a subfolder and directly store the gif showing the sound field that the dipole source radiates.

 Movies: